-COURSE SUBJECT REM NUMBER 446 COURSE TITLE LONG - for Calendar/schedule, no more than 100 characters including spaces and punctuation Environmental and Social Impact Assessment COURSE TITLE SHORT - for enrollment/transcript, no more than 30 characters including spaces and punctuation Environmental Impact Assessmt CAMPUS where course will be normally taught: 🖌 Burnaby Surrey Vancouver Great Northern Way Off campus COURSE DESCRIPTION - 50 words max.
+COURSE SUBJECT REM NUMBER 446 COURSE TITLE LONG - for Calendar/schedule, no more than 100 characters including spaces and punctuation Environmental and Social Impact Assessment COURSE TITLE SHORT - for enrollment/transcript, no more than 30 characters including spaces and punctuation Environmental Impact Assessmt CAMPUS where course will be normally taught: Burnaby Surrey Vancouver Great Northern Way Off campus COURSE DESCRIPTION - 50 words max.
 Attach a course outline.
 Don't include WQB or prerequisites info in this description box.
 Theory and practice of environmental and social impact assessment.
 The course will review and critically evaluate the regulatory frameworks, institutions and methods associated with impact assessment for resource and industrial development, transportation, public utilities, regional planning and public policy, using examples from British Columbia and Canada.
 REPEAT FOR CREDIT YES NO Total completions allowed Within a term?
 YES NO LIBRARY RESOURCES NOTE: Senate has approved (S.93-11) that no new course should be approved by Senate until funding has been committed for necessary library materials.
 Each new course proposal must be accompanied by the email that serves as proof of assessment.
 For more information, please visit www.lib.sfu.ca/about/overview/collections/course-assessments .
 RATIONALE FOR INTRODUCTION OF THIS COURSE 1.
 This course on environmental impact assessment complements the growing undergraduate programs in REM, including the REM minor and REM Major in the Bachelor of Environment.
 Students in these programs should have the opportunity to learn about environmental impact assessment, as it is one of the primary means through which the potential adverse environmental and social effects of projects, programs and activities are evaluated and mitigated.
 Many graduates of environmental programs end up working in fields related to environmental impact assessment in industry, consulting firms or government agencies.
 2. The course will also have broad appeal to students in other programs.
 Environmental impact assessment processes have been prominent and controversial in BC and elsewhere in the world in recent years; and interest in the subject is high.
 The course will be accessible to all higher level students at SFU who have taken one of the introductory REM courses on issues in resource and environmental and management.
 We expect students in other programs will be attracted to this course as an elective, including students from environmental sciences, geography, biology and health sciences.
 3. There is no comparable course currently offered at SFU.
 Both UBC and the University of Victoria have undergraduate courses in environmental impact assessment and those courses appear to be doing well.

+Term and year course would first be offered (e.g. FALL 2016) FALL 2018

+Term and year course would first be offered (e.g. FALL 2016)

+Term in which course will typically be offered Spring Summer Fall

+Other (describe)

+Will this be a required or elective course in the curriculum?
+Required Elective

+What is the probable enrollment when offered?
+Estimate: 20

+LIMITE

-SCHEDULING AND ENROLLMENT INFORMATION Term and year course would first be offered (e.g. FALL 2016) FALL 2018 Term in which course will typically be offered Spring Summer Fall Other (describe) Will this be a required or elective course in the curriculum?
-Required Elective What is the probable enrollment when offered?
-Estimate: 20 UNITS Indicate number of units: 4 Indicate no. of contact hours: 3 Lecture Seminar 1 Tutorial Lab Other; explain below OTHER
+UNITS Indicate number of units: 4

+Indicate no. of contact hours: 3 Lecture Seminar 1 Tutorial Lab Other; explain below

+OTHER

+FACULTY

 Which of your present CFL faculty have the expertise to offer this course?

 Dr. Murray Rutherford

+WOR RECIONATION

+WQB DESIGNATION

+(attach approval from Curriculum Office)

+PREREQUISITE AND / OR COREQUISITE

 REM 100 or 200 and 75 units.